nortln/nortln/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=Gapur.Gapur)

 I am a Machine Learning Engineer and Cybersecurity Engineer.
-I love programming,traveling and thinking.
+I love programming, traveling and thinking.

 As a Machine Learning, I enjoy building models that would one day solve problems in many ways, helping both the poor and rich.